Ty Kildow knew it was a problem, but he didn’t want any distractions.

 Once again, life threw a curveball.

-Before Kildow or any of his teammates knew it, the season was cancelled.
+Before Kildow or any of his teammates knew it, the season was canceled.
 His goals for 2020, squashed.
 Worse yet, Ty’s health problems raise concerns amid the COVID-19 pandemic.

 “It’s in God’s hands,” he said.